Skip to main content

 ## Logging and Debugging

-Agentica provides built-in logging to help debug agents and magic functions.
+Agentica provides built-in logging to help debug agents and agentic functions.

 ### Default Logging

-By default, all agents and magic functions use `StandardListener` which:
+By default, all agents and agentic functions use `StandardListener` which:

 - Prints lifecycle events to stdout with colors